fuzzysolutions/qgis-tester-plugin/docs/source/usage.rst

 .. image:: testresulttrace.png
 	:align: center

 Right-clicking on the test name in the list will open a context menu with a single menu entry: "Open issue page".
-Select it to open the corresponding issue page for the test, in case it has be defined.
+Select it to open the corresponding issue page for the test, in case it has been defined.
 If no issue page has been defined for that test, the context menu will not be shown.